There’s a lot to love about Lisbon.

 According to the show and many people’s online reviews, the dish to get is the arroz de tamboril or monkfish stew with rice.
 They were right.

-Arroz de tamboril is a classic Portuguese stew made with monkfish, rice, tomato, coriander, and other ingredients.
+Arroz de tamboril is a traditional Portuguese dish made with monkfish, rice, tomato, coriander, and other ingredients.
 It’s a hearty and comforting stew made with meaty chunks of monkfish.

 This was my first time trying monkfish and I loved it.
 Texturally, it’s somewhere between fish and lobster – it’s meatier and less flaky.
 It’s absolutely delicious and one of the best things I ate in Lisbon.